rkgofiitk/academic-issues.github.io/Topics/Neet_part2.md

 quality of students remains almost identical, or there is a marginal improvement in rank.
 Performance improvement in the top 1000 aspirants would be at least 10-15% at best.
 So, at most <i>1.15n</i>, students may bunch for the top 1000 places.
 It is true that bunching progressively increases down the list.
-However, it is surprising to see that it has exceeded almost Five times compared to 2023, when the overall increase in the number of candidates is just 25%.
+It is surprising to see that the figure has exceeded almost five times compared to 2023, though the overall increase in the number of candidates is just 25%.
 We must understand that the entrance tests are used as filters (elimination) rather than selection.
 So, it makes little sense to treat it as a qualifier, especially when the country cannot offer equal medical education opportunities.
 The governments before 2014 did not anticipate the problem and allowed MCI to establish its stranglehold over the medical education system in the country.

-The committee of academics and UPSC chairpersons appointed by NTA are not trained to investigate the criminal angle of the test fiasco.
-How can NTA be sure that no leakage ever happens?
+The committee of academics chaired by the UPSC chairperson that NTA has appointed cannot investigate the criminal angle of the test fiasco.
+How can NTA be sure that leakage never happened?
-However, watching the press conference, I felt the NTA chief needed to be more evasive and not directly answer pointed questions.
+However, watching the press conference, I felt the NTA chief was evasive and not directly answer pointed questions.
 He only harped on the transparency of NTA processes.
 The secretary of education dept of Govt of India, Mr. Sanjeev Murthy, who was present during the press conference, did not give any clarification or take any questions from the press.
 That, too, was odd.
 Why did he have to show up